Savvas Gentsoglou

-Savvas Gentsoglou (Σάββας Γκέντσογλου, [ˌsavas ˈɡent͜soɣlu]; born 19 September 1990) is a Greek professional footballer who plays as a defensive midfielder for Super League 2 club Makedonikos.
+Savvas Gentsoglou (Σάββας Γκέντσογλου, [ˌsavas ˈɡent͜soɣlu]; born 19 September 1990) is a Greek former professional footballer who played as a defensive midfielder.

 Club career

 AEK Athens

 Savvas Gentsoglou was promoted from the AEK Athens youth system to the senior side in 2006, but didn't make his first appearance for AEK until the 2008–09 season.
 On 25 June 2008, Gentsoglou renewed his contract with AEK until 2014.
 Gentsoglou was first used as a central defender by coach Dusan Bajevic.
 Gentsoglou moved to the defensive midfield position in the middle of the 2009–10 season and became a key player of the starting eleven.
 Gentsoglou scored his first goal for AEK against Atromitos in a 3–2 home win.
 The following week Gentsoglou scored the equalising goal against Kavala.
 On 20 May 2010, Gentsoglou signed a new four-year deal.

 Sampdoria

 On 19 January 2012, Gentsoglou joined Italian side Sampdoria.
 Gentsoglou did not feature for Sampdoria in the 2011–12 season, and was sent out on loan the following season to Serie B squad Livorno to gain playing experience.
 Gentsoglou made 35 appearances for Livorno, as the side won promotion to Serie A.

 Gentsoglou then returned to Sampdoria for the 2013–14 Serie A season, but after again failing to establish himself in the Doria first eleven, he moved on loan to Serie B side Spezia Calcio in January 2014.